vix-4800/univ_stuff/README.md

-## Main branch
+## Web branch
-Using 'standart' and 'basic' stuff, i.e standart arrays x[];
+This is where all my web projects are stored
-not using std::vector, std::array, std::string etc.
+Here I learn HTML and CSS